Courtesy SAC Newsletter/ Niren Lall, SAC Tennis Director/Nathan Ramos, SAC Tennis Pro - December 1, 2019

 Courtesy SAC "Club Connection" Newsletter, April 5, 2019

-SAC, as a full multi-sport family friendly facility will be adding 22,000 square feet.
-Due to be available to our members in 2020.
+SAC, a full multi-sport family friendly facility, will be adding 22,000 square feet.
+Due to be available to our members late 2020.

-Offering a Barre/Yoga studio, two training centers and of course strength, stretch and cardio equipment.
+Offering a Barre/Yoga studio; two training centers and of course strength, stretch and cardio equipment; and a Turf Fitness Playground.
 Amenities will include adult “only” locker rooms each offering a sauna, child care and ample social space.
 The third floor will include a roof top penthouse studio with an open air third story exercise deck and a view to the south.
 A perfect addition to our Sunset Athletic Club Rental Menu.

 Because we have expanded as far as our current property boundaries allow, this addition will be located off campus.
 Our addition will be located in the new development of Cedar Mill Center, located at Saltzman and Cornell.